 Ease the pain caused by policies requiring frequent reviews and revisions

-This post will look at some of the problems faced when policies need frequent reviews and those revisions need to be sent to employees so they can be kept up to date with developments.
+This post will look at some of the problems faced when policies need frequent reviews.
+It will also consider when employees need to understand those revisions and be kept up to date with developments.

-If, like so many organisations today, you have a comprehensive library of company documents, policies and training items that need to be issued to employees / users on a regular basis you already have a big job on your hands.
+If, like so many organizations today, you have a comprehensive library of company documents, policies and training items that need to be issued to employees / users on a regular basis you already have a big job on your hands.
 If you then add the need for those items to be reviewed, updated and re-issued for the same employees / users to re-acknowledge you have a potential nightmare with multiple document versions, acceptances and outstanding items all in the mix at once.
-Just thinking about all the possible outcomes could be enough to send you looking for a nice quiet darkened room to get away from it all.
+Just thinking about all the possible outcomes could be enough to send you looking for a nice quiet escape room!

-However – please don’t reach for a bucket of sand to bury your head in just yet.
-If your organisation uses SharePoint you can use DocRead for SharePoint to distribute the final documents to the relevant employees / users and use the reporting tool to keep track of who has and has not read it.
+However - please don't reach for a bucket of sand to bury your head in just yet.
+If your organization uses SharePoint you can use DocRead for SharePoint to manage the process.
+DocRead can distribute the final documents to the relevant employees / users.
+Furthermore, the reporting tool will allow you to keep track of who has and has not read it.

 Basic Policy requiring employees to read and acknowledge.

-So – lets start at the beginning with a specific company policy that all employees need to read and accept – your organisations ‘Employee Handbook’.
+So - let's start at the beginning with a specific company policy that all employees need to read and accept.
+Let's think about your organizations 'Employee Handbook'.

-If you issue your handbook in printed form you probably also use a paper reply slip for the employee to complete and return stating that they have read the handbook.
+If you issue your handbook in printed form, you probably also use a paper reply slip.
+The employee has to complete and return this stating that they have read the handbook.
 This reply slip then has to be filed for future reference.

-If you have already moved to a paperless handbook, you should already have your document saved in a SharePoint document library which all employees have at least ‘read only’ access to.
-You may also have this document incorporated into a web page that employees can find when browsing on your organisations intranet.
-This is a great start, but unless your employees know where to look for it, they may not find it and also you have no idea whether a particular person has actually read it at all.
+If you already have a paperless handbook, you should have your document saved in a SharePoint document library.
+All employees should have 'read only' access to it.
+You may also have this document incorporated into a web page that employees can find when browsing on your intranet.
+This is a great start, but unless your employees know where to look for it, they may not find it.
+You also have no idea whether a particular person has actually read it at all.

 Why not automate distribution and reporting?

-If you already use SharePoint, why not use DocRead to automatically assign reading tasks to employees and also monitor who has and has not self certified that they have read the handbook?
-You won’t need to use reply slips because DocRead creates and securely stores reading receipts / certificates for you to easily access at any point in the future.
+If you already use SharePoint, why not use DocRead to automatically assign reading tasks to employees?
+DocRead will also monitor who has and has not self certified that they have read the handbook.
+You won't need to use reply slips because DocRead creates and securely stores reading receipts / certificates for you to easily access at any point in the future.

-Employees are sent links to the document for them to access directly from SharePoint, meaning you don’t have to maintain a separate document system.
+Employees are sent links to the document for them to access directly from SharePoint.
+Therefore, you don't have to maintain a separate document system.

 What happens when the document needs updating?